 Major Topics and Outcomes

-Advanced project management techniques includes knowing how to utilize scenario planning, simulation modeling, managing risk and creating empowered teams to make sure that the project achieves its objectives.
-Rarely does have no change, risks or issues.
+Advanced project management techniques include knowing how to utilize scenario planning, simulation modeling, managing risk, and creating empowered teams to make sure that the project achieves its objectives.
+Rarely does a project have no change, risks or issues.
 These elements should be expected and it is the wise project manager that understands how to define and offer options when the project deviates or needs to be brought back in sync.

 Project Success is measured in a variety of different ways.
 The traditional attainment of the triple constraint is no longer the measure of project success but rather an underlying expectation of performance.
 How projects are tracked, the key performance indicators that will be used, the role of the PMO in defining, measuring and promoting project success are all critical to ensuring a strong project management culture.